makinacorpus/php-corebus/README.md

  - In-memory bus, along with null transaction handling (no transaction at all) ideal for prototyping and unit-testing.
- - PostgreSQL bus implementation using `makinacorpus/goat-query`, transaction handling using the same database connection, reliable and guaranteing data consistency.
+ - PostgreSQL bus implementation using `makinacorpus/goat` for message broker, and `makinacorpus/goat-query` for transaction handling using the same database connection, reliable and guaranteing data consistency.

 Everything is hidden behind interfaces and different implementations are easy to implement.
 Your projects are not required to choose either one of those